btf-org/flank/docs/r_pipeline_without_docker_airflow_cicd.md

-# Run an R pipeline in the cloud without Docker, Airflow, CI/CD, etc.
+# Run an R pipeline in the cloud without Docker, Airflow or CI/CD

 [Skip to the setup guide](#setup-your-own-pipeline)